dialectique/Olist_data_analysis/notebooks/README.md

 - Analysis per `product category`

 ### 5_products_analysis
-Analyse the reviews to understand what could be the causes of the bad review scores.
+Sentiment analysis of the reviews to understand what could be the causes of the bad ones